cy-xu/cosmic-conn/README.md

 ## Command line interface

-After installation, you can start detecting CRs in your FITS files right from the command line:
+After installation, you can start CR detection in FITS files right from the terminal:

 ```console
   $ cosmic-conn -m ground_imaging -e SCI -i input_dir
 ```

 This command launches a generic `gorund_imaging` model to detect cosmic rays.
 It reads data from the SCI extention in a FITS file and process all files in the input_dir.
 We also provide the `NRES` model for CR detection in spectroscopic data and the `HST_ACS_WFC` model for Hubble ACS/WFC imaging data.
 You could also find more Hubble Space Telescope CR detection and inpainting models trained by [deepCR](https://github.com/profjsb/deepCR).

+See [documentation](https://cosmic-conn.readthedocs.io/en/latest/source/user_guide.html) for the complete user guide.

 ## Python APIs